itsays-zqc/my-website/docs/test/SDK/4Source.md

 **Example:**

 The following script adds a mode source in FDTD simulation, sets the position and dimension of the light source, as well as the mode profile and waveform.
-This script assumes that project has been added to the simulation environment, and the pj is an instance of the project.
+This script assumes that FDTD solver has been added to the simulation environment, and the pj is an instance of the project.

 ```python
 wv_id = wv["waveform_name"]     # Selects the waveform ID from source pulse waveform list.